erdalerdas/erdalerdas/README.md

 -->

 ### About Me ℹ️
-I'm a 23-year-old urban planner passionate about data analytics and exploring new technologies.
-Currently focusing on developing skills in data analysis and leveraging AI models for urban planning and landscape architecture.
+I am a 23-year-old urban planner who wants to specialize in Data Analytics and Data Science.
+I have proficient skills in data analysis.
+For my internships, I gained a lot of experience in this field.
+I am interested in new data-related technologies and enjoy researching and improving myself.

 ### Project Portfolio 🌐
 - **Project:** [Accelerating Urban Analysis with CNN and Satellite Imagery](https://github.com/erdalerdas/Aygaz_Artificial_Intelligence_Project_Bootcamp)